Natural Alternative Therapies

 Making your own laundry detergent at home is one of the best decisions you’ll ever make.
 It’s so much cheaper, it’s chemical-free, the clothes will still smell great, and they will last longer.

-7. Clean Your Water
+7. Purify Your Water

 This is a very important step in your home detox plan.
 Why?
 Because our body is 70% water.
 The water you put into it.